bitmagier/fortune-mod-zen/README.md

 # Zen fortune mod

-This is my hand-crafted, high quality collection of Zen quotations and quotations that belong to the space of Zen as I see it..
+This is my hand-crafted, high quality collection of Zen quotations and quotations that belong to the space of Zen as I see it.

 **Perspective**:  permanently growing